techemmy/Flask-Chat-Application/README.md

 <p>It uses Postgresql on the backend using flask-sqlalchemy.</p>

-<h3>It uses flask_socketio to communicate with javascript as well as the
+<p>It uses flask_socketio to communicate with javascript as well as the
-javascript uses the javascript socket script to communicate back and forth.</h3>
+javascript uses the javascript socket script to communicate back and forth.</p>

-<h3>To run this code on windows, run the run.sh file or copy and paste it in cmd.</h3>
+<p>To run this code on windows, run the run.sh file or copy and paste it in cmd.</p>

 <pre>
 NOTE: Make sure you change the DATABASE_URL to suit your database url,